-If you have an Android device, you’ll have to download Tracker Detect.
-If the app detects an AirTag near you for at least 10 minutes, it plays a sound.
+You’ll have to download Tracker Detect if you have an Android device.
+It plays a sound if the app detects an AirTag near you for at least 10 minutes.
 Download the free Tracker Detect app for Android here.

 There’s just one caveat: This app doesn’t send automatic alerts.
 You need to run scans manually.

 Another way to tell if someone is tracking you is to check your pockets and bags when you go out.
 AirTags are tiny, so people can slip them into hidden crevices without you noticing.
 Zip up your purses and keep them close by.

 You should even look over your car for any hidden Bluetooth trackers under your vehicle or on wheels.
 Sure, it’s annoying, but it’s better to be safe than sorry.
 Apple makes it even easier for you to find hidden Bluetooth trackers.